 Use the following tools to monitor, measure, and optimize your campaigns:

-IoT sensors that monitor things like temperature, humidity, light, and motion can keep your store running smoothly and ensure the safety of your visitors.
+IoT sensors that monitor things like temperature, humidity, light, and motion keep your store running smoothly and ensure the safety of your visitors.
 Depending on your location and campaign, you may need to install these sensors so you can keep tabs on what’s going on in your shop and take corrective action if necessary.

 For instance, if you’re promoting and selling perishable goods, then monitoring your fridge temperature is a must.
 Using an IoT sensor that alerts you of notable temperature changes will enable you to do something immediately.